rhysforyou/reason-react-todo/README.md

-This is a repo with examples usages of [ReasonReact](https://github.com/reasonml/reason-react).
-Have something you don't understand?
-Join us on [Discord](https://discord.gg/reasonml)!
+# Reason React Todo

+This is a small project to show off ReactReason, based on [Jared Forsyth's](https://jaredforsyth.com/2017/07/05/a-reason-react-tutorial/) fantastic tutorial, though it builds a bit on that original example.

+---

 Run this project: